Volodymyr Omelyan: Drive Ukraine 2030

 On 30 May 2018, the Government of Ukraine approved the National Transport Strategy of Ukraine 2030 ("Drive Ukraine 2030") which, for the first time provided a perspective vision for the development of the transport industry and infrastructure for the next 12 years.
 According to Volodymyr Omelyan, Drive Ukraine 2030 is a critical guideline for the creation of a new infrastructure reality and integration of Ukraine into European and global logistics systems.

 The strategy provides 90% renewal of infrastructure, 50 operating airports, 10 highways and an extensive network of modern roads, digital infrastructure, introduction of Hyperloop technology, complete renewal of the railway rolling stock, and a number of other innovations.

 Drive Ukraine 2030 has the full support from the EU.
 Violeta Bulc, the European Commissioner for Mobility and Transport and Ambassador Hugues Mingarelli, the Head of the EU Delegation to Ukraine, have both stated that the Ministry's vision of the infrastructure development is fully in line with the policy of the European Union.

 Corruption investigation

-On 28 March 2023 the Supreme Court of Ukraine (the highest court of Ukraine) acquitted Omelyan of an "illegal enrichment and declaration" accusation.
-Omelyan claimed that in 2020 Office of the President of Ukraine Andriy Yermak had promised him a "solution to the issue" (of the legal procedure) if he would have stopped criticising President Volodymyr Zelenskyy.
+On 28 March 2023 the Supreme Court of Ukraine, the country's highest court, acquitted Omelyan in a case concerning allegations of illegal enrichment and inaccurate asset declarations.
+Omelyan later stated that in 2020 Andriy Yermak,Office of the President of Ukraine, had discussed with him the possibility of resolving the legal proceedings if Omelyan refrained from publicly criticising President Volodymyr Zelenskyy.

 Personal life

 Volodymyr Omelyan has one son from his first marriage.
-Omelyan's second wife is Ukrainian fashion designer Svitlana Bevza; the couple has 2 children.
+Omelyan's second wife is Ukrainian fashion designer Svitlana Bevza; the couple has two children.